 Pre-assemble the Master Cylinder and firewall plate assembly as shown.
 This kit is designed to work with a Tilton or Wilwood master cylinder.
-Although many of the photos show a Tilton master cylinder, the Wilwood attaches the exact same way.
+The billet angle adapter bracket mounts the master cylinder at a 90 rotation to clear certain brake systems.

 • Install master cylinder with plate by sliding the rod end linkage through the opening in the firewall where the original clutch rod was located.
-The mounting plate will be secured to the firewall using the supplied hardware.
+The mounting plate will locate on the studs that attach the brake master cylinder to the firewall; you can then reattach the brake master cylinder and tighten all fasteners.